ethersphere/swarm-guide/contents/up-and-download.rst

   echo "some-data" > dir1/file.txt
   echo "some-data" > dir2/file.txt

-  # create a tar archive containing the two directories
+  # create a tar archive containing the two directories (this will tar everything in the working directory)
   tar cf files.tar .

   # upload the tar archive to Swarm to create a manifest